cawfree/ribbon-vg/README.md

 Many thanks to Vladmirir Agafonkin over at the [Earcut](https://github.com/mapbox/earcut) Project, for his super fast, simple and succinct polygon triangulation library.
 It was a pleasure to work with you.

 Finally, a shout out to my good friends Bart Garcia and Chao Jiang, who made studying a PhD not just bareable, but deeply enjoyable too.
+I'm very proud to have worked with you.